 - All 3D art must be created solely by the artist.

-- All 3D work must be free of sharp or excessively pointed edges and must be able to stand securely without additional support.
+- All 3D work must be free of sharp or excessively pointed edges and most be able to stand securely without additional support.

 Guidelines for Jewelry

 - SoBA Gallery limits the Jewelry Category to three (3) artists.